Movie: (1984) When some alien eggs hatch, it spells trouble for a pair of poachers, a vacationing singer and his entourage and an isolated family.

 • That’s makeup lady (and occasional writer) Faye Berkholder as the recording studio assistant in Deep 13, her one and only appearance on the show.
 A lot of people thought it was Bridget for a long time.

-• During the wall of keyboards sketch, Crow has a bit of the sammich he’s eating on his beak.
-It’s a nice detail from newly arrived “toolmaster” Jef Maynard.
+• During the wall of keyboards sketch, Crow has a bit of sammich on his beak.
+Another nice touch from Jef.
 Also–Why is Joel staring down at the floor while he’s talking?
 Is he reading his lines?

 • A lot of people had no idea about the origin of that voice Crow does when he does Trumpy.
 “He’s like a poh-tay-toe!”
 He’s doing a vague impression of The Elephant Man from the movie of the same name.